Payment Statuses

 expired

 No funds received before the payment window expired.
-Any funds sent later must be reclaimed.
+Any funds sent later remain unconverted and must be reclaimed.

 invalid

 Irregular event such as multiple transactions, unsupported asset, compliance block, or extreme market movement.
-Funds must be reclaimed.
+Funds remain unconverted and must be reclaimed.

 cancelled